XiongTor/Rosa_family/README.md

       This script is used to count the number of orthologous groups (OGs) per species from Orthogroups/Orthogroups.GeneCount.tsv.

+    - **DensiTree.R**

+	  This script is used to plot the densitree.Show the gene trees distinction.
   ### **Others**

   >. collect other guys workflow and scripts.